Maurice Drayton: Charleston Swamp Foxes

 While serving as a position coach at The Citadel, Drayton also coached the wide receivers for the Charleston Swamp Foxes of AF2 from 2000 to 2002.

 Seinajoki Crocodiles and Goose Creek High School

 In 2006, Drayton served as a defensive coordinator in the European Football League (EFL) with the Seinajoki Crocodiles in Finland.
 He returned to the United States in 2007 as an assistant coach and administrator for Goose Creek High School.

 South Carolina State

 From 2008 to 2009, Drayton coached the special teams and defensive backs at South Carolina State University.
 While he was there, they won two conference championships and twice made the NCAA playoffs.
 In 2009, the team was ranked number 7 in the nation for pass defense in number 5 in total defense.
-They won a national championship in 2009.
+They won an HBCU national championship in 2009.

 Coastal Carolina

 Drayton left South Carolina State in 2010 to join the Coastal Carolina Chanticleers.
 He was with the team from 2010 to 2011, serving as special teams, wide receivers, and assistant head coach.
 He helped them achieve their first conference title since 2006 and had two receivers earn all-conference honors.